 From the Girl Scouts: "When we learned about our new neighbors living in Valley Brook Village, who were previously homeless veterans, we wanted to help them feel more comfortable in their new homes.

 Kelly Mazzocchi, a member of the WTCF and Veterans Committee Chairperson at the Elks in Stirling, answered my post on Facebook about two Lazy Boy chairs I was giving away.
 She told me that a couple of veterans needed something comfortable chairs for their apartment.

 I am so happy I had a chance to meet Tito and Greg due to my spring cleanse social media outreach.
 These two heroes fought for our country in many wars—including in Korea, Iran and Iraq.
 Here are the happy new owners, Greg and Tito, testing out their new comfy chairs!

 I received a message from a local mom saying that her son could really use the futon I had posted.
 She said that he wanted it for his dorm room at college next fall.
 I was thrilled to give it to them… especially if they would come pick it up!
 Meet Robert and Frank, two polite young men from Warren.
 As their first task as current friends turned college roommates, they carried out this heavy piece of furniture with a smile on their faces excited about their new digs.

 Whew!
 All in a day's work of clearing out and cleansing.

-For more information on recycling and donating in Warren, New Jersey, check out our blog post on The Ultimate Guide to Donating & Recycling in Warren and Spring Cleaning in Warren: Recycling Events & More!
+For more information on recycling and donating in Warren, New Jersey, check out our blog post on 9 Home & Garden Projects to Tackle This Spring in New Jersey and Spring Cleaning in Warren: Recycling Events & More!